 You can do just as many things with this sirloin roast too, to be fair, and in my area, the sirloin roast is cheaper.

-How to make a delicious fall apart beef roast?
+How to make a delicious fall apart smoked beef roasts?

 The key to a great fall-apart beef roast is a final cook with liquid and low and slow temps.
 I like to do this covered in a dutch oven with beer, hard cider, or red wine and beef stock if I’ll be making a gravy out of the drippings.